jasonlin316/ARGO/README.md

 2. [Run the example code](#2-running-the-example-GNN-program)
 3. [Modify your own GNN program to enable ARGO.](#3-enabling-ARGO-on-your-own-GNN-program)

-While we use the Deep Graph Library (DGL) as an example here, ARGO is also compatible with PyTorch-Geometric (PyG) and details can be found in the PyG folder.
+While we use the Deep Graph Library (DGL) as an example here, ARGO is also compatible with PyTorch-Geometric (PyG); details can be found in the PyG folder.

 ## 1. Setting up the environment